boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

       * [`bls12_381_g1`:`s2`]

 #### Requirements
-When the contract is fully funded, the `status` will change to `1` indicating that the funds are locked in.
+When the contract is fully funded, the `status` will change to `OPEN` (denoted as `1`) indicating that the funds are locked in.
 At this point the merchant waits until this status has been stable for `minimum_depth` blocks before sending `funding_locked` to the customer.

 Upon receipt, the customer:
   - verifies the `payment_tag`.